 The assessor’s and the supervisor’s statements should include a notification of the approved maturity exam.

 After submitting the thesis, the student should participate in a written maturity examination.
 The content is evaluated by the supervisor and the use of language by a competent language teacher.
+Please note that the language is only evaluated if your school language is Swedish or Finnish.
 The aim of the maturity test is to show mastery of your research topic as well as your linguistic maturity.

 The language in which the maturity test should be written in is based on your school language if you have received your education in Finnish or Swedish.
 However, students who received their education in another language than Finnish or Swedish, or received their education overseas, take the maturity examination in the degree language.
 If the maturity test is taken in a language other than Finnish or Swedish, the maturity test is reviewed solely on the basis of the content.